Adam Driver: Early life

-Driver was born on November 19, 1983, in San Diego, California, the son of Nancy Wright (née Needham), a paralegal, and Joe Douglas Driver.
-He has Dutch, English, German, Irish and Scottish ancestry.
-His father's family is from Arkansas and his mother's family is from Indiana.
-His stepfather, Rodney G. Wright, is a minister at a Baptist church.
-When Driver was seven years old, he moved with his older sister and mother to his mother's hometown Mishawaka, Indiana, where he graduated from Mishawaka High School in 2001.
+Driver was born in Fontana, California, on November 19, 1983.
+He is the son of Nancy Wright (née Needham), a paralegal, and Joe Douglas Driver.
+His father's family is from Arkansas, and his mother's family is from Indiana.
+His family moved to San Diego, where Driver spent time with them until he was seven years old.
+After his parents were divorced, Driver and his mother moved to Mishawaka, Indiana, where he was primarily raised by his stepfather, Rodney G. Wright, a Baptist minister.
+Driver graduated from Mishawaka High School in 2001, while spending time with his older sister and mother at their hometown.
 Driver was raised Baptist, and sang in the choir at church.

 Driver has described his teenage self as a "misfit"; he told M Magazine that he climbed radio towers, set objects on fire, and co-founded a fight club with friends, inspired by the 1999 film Fight Club.
+Throughout high school, he was active in choir and theater, participating in school productions of How to Succeed in Business Without Really Trying, Into the Woods, and Guys and Dolls.
+He applied to Juilliard School for drama knowing that they would not look at his grades from high school, but was not accepted.
 After high school, he worked as a door-to-door salesman selling Kirby vacuum cleaners and as a telemarketer for a basement waterproofing company and Ben Franklin Construction.

-He applied to the Juilliard School for drama but was not accepted.
+When Driver was eighteen, he attempted to start his acting career in Los Angeles, leaving Indiana by car and breaking down in Amarillo, Texas.
+He spent his money repairing his car only to make it to Santa Monica, California, where he lived in a hostel for two days and was scammed by a real estate agent he paid to find him an apartment.
+He realized he did not have enough money to live, returning to Indiana after only a week away from home.

 Shortly after the September 11 attacks, Driver enlisted in the United States Marine Corps.
 He was assigned to Weapons Company, 1st Battalion, 1st Marines as an 81mm mortar man.
-He served for two years and eight months before fracturing his sternum while mountain biking.
-He was medically discharged with the rank of Lance Corporal.
+He served for two years and eight months, before fracturing his sternum while riding his mountain bike.

 Subsequently, Driver attended the University of Indianapolis for a year before auditioning again for Juilliard, this time succeeding.
 He got the news he was accepted while at work at the Target Distribution Center in Indianapolis.
 Driver has said that his classmates saw him as an intimidating and volatile figure, and he struggled to fit into a lifestyle so different from the Marines.
 He was a member of the Drama Division's Group 38 from 2005 to 2009, where he met his future wife, Joanne Tucker.
 He graduated with a Bachelor of Fine Arts in 2009.